Functions

 You can get the Nth character, or letter, from a string by writing [N] after the string (for example, string[2]).
 The resulting value will be a string containing only one character (for example, "b").
 The first character has position 0, which causes the last one to be found at position string.length - 1.
 In other words, a two-character string has length 2, and its characters have positions 0 and 1.

-Write a function countBs that takes a string as its only argument and returns a number that indicates how many uppercase B characters there are in the string.
+Write a function called countBs that takes a string as its only argument and returns a number that indicates how many uppercase B characters there are in the string.

 Next, write a function called countChar that behaves like countBs, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase B characters).
 Rewrite countBs to make use of this new function.